TO HEALTHCARE PROVIDERS, PATIENTS, PARTNERS AND OUR COMMUNITY

 While some clinical trial sites are beginning to return to more live interactions, we understand and support local clinical research resources in many areas being assigned to meet the needs of the broader community during this time.
 Daiichi Sankyo continues to partner with our CROs and clinical trial investigators to support their ability to meet trial protocol and ethics requirements during this unprecedented public health crisis.
 We are also providing personnel to help to assure everyone’s safety and allow continued treatments for trial participants.

-Our Clinical Trials Task Force continues to provide support based on the most recent guidance issued by several global health authorities, such as the U.S. Food and Drug Administration, Japan’s Pharmaceuticals and Medical Devices Agency and the European Medicines Agency.
-This guidance addresses the conduct of clinical trials of medical products during the COVID-19 pandemic.
+Our Clinical Trials Response Core Team continues to meet and evaluate new or revised guidance issued by global health authorities, such as the U.S. Food and Drug Administration, Japan’s Pharmaceuticals and Medical Devices Agency and the European Medicines Agency.
+As needed with each update, Daiichi Sankyo communicates directly with internal and external stakeholders regarding any changes related to the conduct of clinical trials of medical products during the COVID-19 pandemic.

 Efforts Toward Developing COVID-19 Vaccines and Therapeutics